hotpeppersec/cloudlab/docs/_source/02_docker.rst

 .. index::
    single: Ephemerality

+Docker images are "canned" (as in, prefabricated) or custom directives for provisioning the operating system of a Docker container.
+One or more images can be used as building blocks when configuring our containers.
+For example, a base Linux image and base Python image might be combined with our customizations that describe and point to our application code, all of which make up a single containerized "server".
-Using Docker gives us the benefit of being able to switch quickly between base operating system images with just a few lines of code change to our project.
-See the Docker website for instructions on how to install and configure Docker [#]_ .
+We get the added benefit of being able to switch quickly between base operating system images with just a few lines of code change to our project.
+For example, we could easily modify our container image to be predicated on Debian rather than Red Hat distribution of Linux kernel and operating system should the need arise.

+See the Docker website for
+instructions on how to install and configure Docker [#]_ .
 A properly functioning Docker setup on your local machine is a requirement for the exercises we will do later.